ivangayton/resume/README.md

 Humanitarian Affairs Advisor, with a specialization in migration-related issues.

-- .Tried to push MSF-OCA to be a bit more involved in the general migration context
+- Tried to push MSF-OCA to be a bit more involved in the general migration context
-- .Wrote the a proposal for MSF-OCA to deploy a maritime response to the migrant context in the Mediterranean, which was not implemented at the time but subsequently helped shape the MSF-Sea response
+- Wrote the a proposal for MSF-OCA to deploy a maritime response to the migrant context in the Mediterranean, which was not implemented at the time but subsequently helped shape the MSF-Sea response
-- .Responded to emergencies (somewhat) related to migration, including two months as Head of Mission for MSF-OCG in Tunisia/Libya at the outset of the Libyan insurgency, and an assessment/vaccination program in northern Chad for people fleeing southward from Libya.
+- Responded to emergencies (somewhat) related to migration, including two months as Head of Mission for MSF-OCG in Tunisia/Libya at the outset of the Libyan insurgency, and an assessment/vaccination program in northern Chad for people fleeing southward from Libya.

-MSF-OCA Haiti
+#### MSF-OCA Haiti

 Initially Deputy Country Manager, then Emergency Coordinator for the cholera outbreak

 August 2010-January 2011

-- .Managing the MSF-OCA cholera response in Haiti
+- Managing the MSF-OCA cholera response in Haiti
-- .Founding a collaboration with Google to map cholera cases
+- Founding a collaboration with Google to map cholera cases
+- MSF teams treated 110,000 choler patients during my time as Head of Mission for one of the sections during the post-earthquake cholera intervention.
+Mortality without treatment was 40%, and in our facilities it was 0.9%.
+No other treatment was plausibly available to those patients.
+Therefore it is reasonablef to assert that over 40,000 Haitians are alive today due to our efforts.
+This is not, of course, down to me, it was an enormous group effort, but I played a significant role, and of all the Key Performance Indicators or quantitative metrics of the work I have done in my life,, it is the one of which I am most proud.

-Robin B Clark Inc. Forestry Consultants
+#### Robin B Clark Inc. Forestry Consultants

 Occasional basis since 2001 (between humanitarian missions)

-- .Ecological restoration projects, generally with a focus on biodiversity, often with carbon sequestration implications.
+- Ecological restoration projects, generally with a focus on biodiversity, often with carbon sequestration implications.
-- .GIS and training.
+- GIS and training.

-MSF (OCA) Pakistan
+#### MSF (OCA) Pakistan

 July 2009-July 2010